als-computing/splash_flows_globus/docs/mkdocs/docs/common_infrastructure.md

     - For beamlines that trigger remote analysis workflows, the `JobController()` ABC allows us to define HPC or machine specific implementations, which may differ in how code can be deployed.
 For example, it can be extended to define how to run tomography reconstruction at ALCF and NERSC.
 - **`{hpc}.py`**
     - We separate HPC implementations for `JobController()` in their own files.
-- **`hpss.py`**
-    - We define HPSS transfers for each beamline individually, as we provide different scheduling strategies based on the data throughput of each endstation.
 - **`ingest.py`**
     - This is where we define SciCat implementations for each beamline, as each technique will have specific metadata fields that are important to capture.